10 Fat Loss Lies and the Slimming Truth

 If you’re reading this article, it’s a good bet fat loss is a problem for you.
 You’ve tried everything to lose that stubborn fat.
 Crash diets.
 Fad diets.
 Nutrisystem.
 Jenny Craig.
 Weight Watchers.
 Aerobics.
 Weight Training.
-Why, you have enough weight loss DVDs to start your own store!
+You have enough weight loss DVDs to start your own store!
 And yet, that fat is still hangin’ around.

 If you’ve been beating yourself up, wondering what you did wrong, why all these diet and exercise programs failed…STOP.